-This creamy homemade oat milk is rich, creamy and thick.
+This creamy homemade oat milk is rich, creamy, and thick.
+It tastes great on its own, in lattes, or with cereal!
 Plus, you need just 4 ingredients and a blender to make this.

 And I know youāre thinking homemade oat milk is always slimy and never creamy.
-Well I’ve cracked the code to non-slimy creamy oat milk that will change your life.
-You’ll swear off Oatly oat milk for good!
+Well, I’ve cracked the code to non-slimy creamy oat milk!

 Ingredients for Creamy Oat Milk